codelibs/gitbucket-fess-plugin/README.md

 Then, click it and create a new crawling job.
 ![Create a new job](images/step3-2.png)

-### Step 4. **[Fess]** Run the crawler
+### Step 4.
+Run Crawler @Fess
 Move to `http://[Fess URL]/admin/scheduler/`.
 Then, you will find the job created in Step 3 on the top of the list.
 Choose and start it.

 ![Start a crawler](images/step4-1.png)

-If a crawler starts successfully, status of the job scheduler becomes *Running* like the following:
+If a crawler starts successfully, the status of the job scheduler becomes *Running* like the following:

 ![Crawler is running](images/step4-2.png)

 Crawling process takes time, depending on a number of contents in GitBucket.
 After the crawling job finishes, you can search GitBucket's contents on Fess.

-### Step 5. **[GitBucket]** Register information about Fess
+### Step 5.
+Register Fess's URL @GitBucket
 This is the final step.
 Access to `http://[GitBucket URL]/fess/settings` as an admin user and register the Fess URL.

-In this page, you can also register a [Fess's access token](http://fess.codelibs.org/11.0/admin/accesstoken-guide.html).
+You can also register a [Fess's access token](http://fess.codelibs.org/11.0/admin/accesstoken-guide.html) here.
-This token is required for private repository search, but you can leave it empty now.
+It is required for private repository search, but you can leave this form empty now.
-We will explain how to generate a token in [the next section](#private-repository-search).
+For more details, see [the next section](#private-repository-search).

 ![Register a token](images/step5.png)

-Then, GitBucket users can use the search functionality powered by Fess!
+Then, global search will be enabled!

 ## Private Repository Search
-If the admin user register a [Fess's access token](http://fess.codelibs.org/11.0/admin/accesstoken-guide.html) at `http://[GitBucket URL]/fess/settings`, users can explore their private repositories.
+If the admin user registers a [Fess's access token](http://fess.codelibs.org/11.0/admin/accesstoken-guide.html) at `http://[GitBucket URL]/fess/settings`, users can explore their private repositories.

 **How to generate Fess's access token**